manuelkiessling/Camera2URL/README.md

 Camera2URL is a Swift app suite that allows users to capture still images from Apple device cameras and upload them to configurable HTTP endpoints.
 The repository hosts code for two platforms:

 - `macos/` – the macOS desktop app.
-See `macos/README.md` for full usage, build, and testing instructions.
+See [the macOS README](macos/README.md) for full usage, build, and testing instructions.
 - `ios/` – the iOS counterpart for iPhone and iPad.
-See `ios/README.md` for details.
+See [the iOS README](ios/README.md) for details.

 ## Quick Start